RCEP market snapshot (including Australia)

-The Regional Comprehensive Economic Partnership (RCEP) negotiations were launched by Leaders from ASEAN and ASEAN's FTA partners in the margins of the East Asia Summit in Phnom Penh, Cambodia on 20 November 2012.
-The negotiations are based on the Guiding Principles and Objectives for Negotiating the RCEP [PDF] endorsed by Leaders.
+The Regional Comprehensive Economic Partnership (RCEP) negotiations were launched by Leaders from ASEAN and ASEAN's free trade agreement (FTA) partners in the margins of the East Asia Summit in Phnom Penh, Cambodia on 20 November 2012.
+The negotiations are based on the Guiding Principles and Objectives for Negotiating RCEP [PDF] endorsed by Leaders.

 RCEP is an ASEAN-centred proposal for a regional free trade area, which would initially include the ten ASEAN member states and those countries which have existing FTAs with ASEAN – Australia, China, India, Japan, Republic of Korea and New Zealand.
-The RCEP will build on and expand Australia’s existing FTA with ASEAN and New Zealand, AANZFTA.
-It will complement Australia’s participation in bilateral trade negotiations and in Trans-Pacific Partnership Agreement (TPP) negotiations.
+RCEP will build on and expand Australia’s existing FTA with ASEAN and New Zealand, AANZFTA.
+It also complements Australia’s participation in bilateral FTAs with individual countries.

 RCEP has the potential to deliver significant opportunities for Australian businesses.
 The 16 RCEP participating countries account for almost half of the world’s population, almost 30 per cent of global GDP and over a quarter of world exports.

-RCEP forms part of the Government’s strategy for lowering trade barriers and securing improved market access for Australian exporters of goods and services and Australian investors.
+RCEP forms part of the Government’s strategy for lowering trade barriers and securing improved market access for Australian exporters of goods and services, and for Australian investors.

 Key interests and benefits

 - RCEP participating countries are important economic partners and regional neighbours for Australia.